timmygiants/fantasy-football/README.md

-# Fantasy Football Playoffs - One and Done App
+# Fantasy Football Playoffs - 2026

 A Streamlit application for managing a fantasy football playoff league where users can only pick each player once throughout the playoffs.